Bottles for blessings: Thai Buddhist temple recycles plastics into robes

-The plastic is destined to be recycled into polyester fibres, which will be made into fabric for saffron-coloured robes for monks.
+The plastic is destined to be recycled into polyester fibers, which will be made into fabric for saffron-colored robes for monks.

 The recycling temple of Wat Chak Daeng is one bright example of recycling for Thailand, one of five countries that account for more than half of plastic in the world’s oceans.